In the previous post, Ross discussed the “Elements of Strategy in Asset Management” that includes:

 - What are the key issues?

-Ross continues to talk more on strategy in asset management in this post.
+Ross continues to talk more about strategy in asset management in this post.

 What is the impact of decisions?
 What happens if you do nothing?